Foundation - 2020

 Key Learning Areas in Foundation by Term:

-Term 1: We begin the year with a heavy focus on phonics (letter/sound relationships) and phonemic awareness (hearing all the different sound within words), along with counting and exploring numbers to 10 in depth.
+We begin the year with a heavy focus on phonics (letter/sound relationships) and phonemic awareness (hearing all the different sound within words), along with counting and exploring numbers to 10 in depth.
 There is an ongoing focus on building positive relationships with peers, developing routines, setting processes and expectations for success in the classroom, and on following instructions.
 We support students to develop the vocabulary of emotions and identify the ways in which emotions are shown in body language.
 The Zones of Regulation model gives the students the tools and a bank of strategies so they can develop their ability to self-regulate their own emotions.

-Term 2: We continue to focus on phonics, delving into more complex letter/sound relationships.
+We continue to focus on phonics, delving into more complex letter/sound relationships.
 We begin to increase expectations for students to write with sounds, read basic texts with increased confidence, independence, and to speak in complete sentences.
-Numbers to 20 are explored, as well as the concepts of time, measurement (length) and location.
+Numbers to 20 are explored, as well as location, measurement (length) and money.

-Term 3: Speaking and Listening are a big focus in term 3, with the School Concert week as an end of term celebration of all their hard work.
+Speaking and Listening are a big focus in term 3, with the School Concert week as an end of term celebration of all their hard work.
 Students begin to write longer pieces while experimenting with interesting language and punctuation, read texts with greater understanding and comprehension and speak in front of groups with greater confidence and clarity.
-In Mathematics, we learn to add and subtract using multiple strategies, along with shape, capacity and mass.
+In Mathematics, we learn to add and subtract using multiple strategies, along with shape and concepts of time.

 Fluid Groups and Differentiation